 1. Armored Catfish

-Among the most common freshwater catfish are corydoras (Greek for “helmet skin”), a small armored variety that commons in several variations.
+Among the most common freshwater catfish are corydoras (Greek for “helmet skin”), a small armored variety that comes in several variations.
 Corydoras, or Corys as they are often called, range from 1 to 4 inches long and spend their time scurrying around the bottom of the tank cleaning up excess flake food and various other debris.
-They have a scaly armor plating that protects them from predatory fish so they can be kept with most semi aggressive fish and highly aggressive fish that are not much larger than 2 inches (bumblebee puffers for example).
+They have a scaly armor plating that protects them from predatory fish, so they can be kept with most semi-aggressive fish and highly aggressive fish that are not much larger than two inches (bumblebee puffers, for example).

 Cory cats are not nocturnal like most other catfish.
 This makes them a great addition to a tank that is viewed primarily in the daytime.
 They are active and peaceful but a bit skittish at the same time.
 Make sure to provide several hiding places for these little guys so they don’t stress themselves out.

 2. Armored Sucker Mouthed Catfish